 Mote Marine Laboratory & Aquarium

 Exploring Sarasota in one day?
 If seeing marine life is on your to-do list, Mote Marine Laboratory & Aquarium is one of the top points of interest in Sarasota.
-Mote Aquarium is located close to both Lido Beach and Downtown Sarasota.
+Mote Aquarium is located on Ken Thompson Parkway, close to both Lido Beach and Downtown Sarasota.